yiwang/stjepang.github.io/_posts/2020-01-31-build-your-own-executor.md

 let poll = self.future.try_lock().unwrap().as_mut().poll(cx);
 ```

-After polling the future, we unset the `RUNNING` bit and check if the previous state had bits `WOKEN` and `RUNNING` (i.e. the task was woken while running).
+After polling the future, we unset the `RUNNING` bit and check if the previous state had bits `WOKEN` and `RUNNING` set (i.e. the task was woken while running).
 If so, we reschedule the task:

 ```rust
 if poll.is_pending() {